Election-Tech-Initiative/electionguard/docs/events/eg_e2e_event_june_2022.md

-# ElectionGuard / E2E at the Microsoft Ability Summit May 10-12, 2022
+# ElectionGuard / E2E at the Microsoft Ability Summit June 22-23, 2022

 ## Overview

-This convening is a hybrid in-person and virtual conference focused on issues of end-to-end verifiability and accessibility in modern elections.
-It will take place in conjunction with Microsoft's Ability Summit
+This convening is a hybrid conference (virtual and in-person at the Microsoft campus) focused on issues of end-to-end verifiability and accessibility in modern elections.

 For information about attending or otherwise participating, or if you've already registered and need to alert us about any special accommodations, please [email RC Carter](mailto:rocarter@microsoft.com)

 ## Agenda

-### Tuesday, May 10

-#### Ability Summit Virtual Conference

-!!! abstract "Ability Summit Virtual Conference"

-### Wednesday, May 11
+### Wednesday, June 22

 #### Accessibility and UX Showcase